cybertraining-dsc/deprecated-sp21-599-355/assignments/assignment3.md

 commonly used for classification prediction based on existing data and are useful for finding commonalities throughout subgroups of a company’s consumers.
-The process of clustering smaller groups from a larger population is called “Market segmentation” [^1].
+The process of clustering smaller groups from a larger population is called " Market segmentation " [^1].
 This process allows marketers to broaden their reach for services while still being useful to as many people as possible.
 It can also help identify particular needs within a specific subgroup to ensure they are met